Nesousx/hackdocs/content/Gaining access/Website Hacking/LFI.md

 This is better looking, and shorter...

 In this case, the LFI can also be used to get a list of all running process by using the info from the `/proc` filesytem.
-However, since the LFI return "entire" PHP code, it seems it won't be able to execute any code.
+However, since the LFI return "entire" PHP code, it means we won't be able to execute any code.

 ## Get the list of running processes